12 SEO TIPS THAT WILL HELP YOU IMPROVE GOOGLE RANK IN 2022

 Social Signals Mean More Eyeballs

-Social signals refer to the number of shares, likes and overall social media attention a piece of content gets online.
-Search engines use numerous factors to access the quality of a website or page including social signals.
-It’s not entirely know how much impact social signals have on things like rankings, but it’s undeniable that content that is shared on social media has a greater potential to convert into traffic.
+Social signals refer to the number of shares, likes, and overall social media attention a piece of content gets online.
+Search engines use numerous factors to assess the quality of a website or page, including social signals.
+It’s not entirely known how much impact social signals have on things like rankings, but it’s undeniable that content that is shared on social media has a greater potential to convert into traffic.
 Ultimately more attention means a greater likelihood that your content will be shared and linked to.